 Using flat latex will also reduce the amount of work required because it will be self-priming on all wall repairs.
-Using just one paint means no need for two rollers and no need to wait for primer to dry before starting to roll the ceiling or walls.
-The flat wall or ceiling paint can also be used to prime any joint compound or spackling paste on wood trim.
+Using just one paint means no need for two rollers and no need to wait til primer dries before starting to roll the ceiling or walls.
+The flat paint can also be used to prime any joint compound or spackling paste on wood trim.

 If You're Using Shiny Paint

 If you need to use a shiny paint like eggshell, semi-gloss or high-gloss on the walls or ceiling, you will need to take extra care to avoid flashing and roller marks.
 It won't be possible to touch up in most cases without causing a flashing problem and it's not possible at all when the paint has dried, even slightly.

 All joint compound will have to be thoroughly primed with a flat paint or there will be dull spots in the finish.
 Rolling shiny paint will also require special attention to the direction you roll to avoid an uneven finish.
 Always roll in the same direction and overlap your strokes repeatedly to blend the paint evenly.
 This will make it harder to do a good job on ceilings when furniture is stacked and covered in the center of the room and you have to work around it.

 Another consideration with regard to paint choice is the quality.
 Always use the best, usually most expensive, paint a supplier offers.
 Top quality paints are thicker and will cover much better than even the second best paint in a product line.
 Better quality translates to better coverage and can be the difference between one or two coats, and multiple coats to cover completely.
 While top quality paint will be a bit more expensive than the lower grades the saved labor will more than make up for the cost.